ovh/docs/pages/cloud/network-ip/additional-IP/guide.en-gb.md

 As any other OVHcloud service, an Additional IP service can be cancelled at any time.

 > [!primary]
-> At the moment, an Additional IP service cannot be cancelled from the control panel.
+> At the moment, an Additional IP service cannot be cancelled from the OVHcloud Control Panel.
 This feature will be rolled out soon.
 >

 **This guide explains how to cancel an Additional IP service via the OVHcloud API.**